sambeau/spork/README.md

 				]
 				on((wipe|clean|rub|polish) it (with sleeve))[
 					it is clean
-					{You remove the dust to revel the contents of the bottle—an intricate model ship with sails and rigging}
+					{You remove the dust to reveal the contents of the bottle — an intricate model ship with sails and rigging}
 				]
 				on ((open|uncork) it)[
 					{You'd need (a corkscrew|an opener) for that}